1 Introduction to Metawidget

 }

-The 'retired' field has been suppressed
+The 'retired' property has been suppressed

 Another way is to use a @UiHidden annotation on the business class: